awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-input.md

-# Adjusting the Input Timeline with the Input Timecode Source<a name="timecode-input"></a>
+# Adjusting the input timeline with the input timecode source<a name="timecode-input"></a>

 The value for **Timecode source** that you specify in an input's settings affects the input timeline for that input\.
-For information about which features are affected by the input timeline, see [Input Timelines](input-timelines.md)\.
+For information about which features are affected by the input timeline, see [Input timelines](input-timelines.md)\.

 **To adjust the input **Timecode source** setting \(console\)**